aniket-work/My-Buildering-of-Event-Planning-Agent/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the  "My Building of Weather App With State Management for Long-Running Conversations"
+Follow these steps to set up and run the  "My Building of Event Planning Agent"

 1. Navigate to your project directory:
    ```